rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Thanks to [Thomas Baruchel for this idea on tail recursion](https://stackoverflow.com/questions/13591970/does-python-optimize-tail-recursion).
 If users are aware that their domain code is tail-recursive, then they may call it via `LOOP` instead of via $\Upsilon$.
 In Scheme, detection of tail recursion is automatic.
-In Python and Schemulator, users must manage tail recursion explicitly.
-This isn't a terrible issue.
+In Python and Schemulator, users must invoke tail recursion explicitly.
+This isn't terrible.
 Tail-calls are lexically obvious, so users should always know.
 In Clojure, there is precedent.
 Users must explicitly write `loop` and `recur`.
-In any event, domain code can always be called via the proper $\Upsilon$, the one that knows the count of business parameters.
+In any event, domain code can always be called via the proper, non-tail-recursive $\Upsilon$, the one that knows the count of business parameters.

 +++

 We imitate Clojure's names `loop` and `recur`.
 The glyph that looks like "P" below is Greek Capital Rho for "recur." `LOOP3` has the same signature as $\Upsilon3$; it takes domain code as its sole argument.
-Names in user code should not collide with P B if users remember that they should [avoid Greek in user code](#greek).
+Names in user code should not collide with P if users remember that they should [avoid Greek in user code](#greek).
 As with $\Upsilon$, Rho and `LOOP` must know their argument counts.
 That's OK for now (TODO: reconsider).

 ```{code-cell} ipython3
 class TailCall(Exception):